cplouffe/grasslander/README.md

 		> Implementing any further changes in plateform capabilities and features (e.g., user registration/contact and landing page) following approval of he beta-testing phase (ending June 18th 2016) -- obviously excluding minor codebase clarification/assistance and on the event of initial codebase needs further debugging following plateform's initial deployment.

-		> user registrationa and authentication
+		> user registration and authentication

 		>database optimization and maintenance, as well as any database triggers or templates that need created or modified beyond beta-testing phase.
 Within reason.